FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/effectivecost.md

 1. Practitioners need to *amortize* relevant purchases, such as upfront fees, throughout the *commitment* and distribute them to the appropriate reporting groups (e.g. [*tags*](#glossary:tag), [*resources*](#glossary:resource)).
 2. Many [*commitment-based discount*](#glossary:commitment-based-discount) constructs include a recurring expense for the *commitment* for every [*billing period*](#glossary:billing-period) and must distribute this cost to the *resources* using the *commitment*.
 This forces reconciliation between the initial *commitment* [*row*](#glossary:row) per period and the actual usage *rows*.

 The EffectiveCost column MUST be present in the billing data and MUST NOT be null.
 This column MUST be of type Decimal, MUST conform to [Numeric Format](#numericformat) requirements, and be denominated in the BillingCurrency.
-The aggregated EffectiveCost for a billing period MAY NOT match the charge received on the invoice for the same *billing period*.
+The EffectiveCost MUST be 0 when a charge is associated with a purchase (one-time or recurring) paid to cover future eligible charges.
+The aggregated EffectiveCost for a billing period may not match the charge received on the invoice for the same *billing period*.

 In cases where the [ChargeCategory](#chargecategory) is not "Usage" or "Purchase", the following applies: